MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 **Document and track changes.** Maintain detailed documentation of all approved changes, including their scope, implementation steps, and any associated risks or issues.
 Use a centralized system or change management tool to track and monitor the status of changes throughout their lifecycle.

-**Tradeoffs:** Over-consolidation can result in resource contention, leading to performance issues.
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoffs:** Over-consolidation can result in resource contention, leading to performance issues.
 Consolidation may limit the flexibility and agility of individual teams and workloads as they must adhere to centralized standards that could inhibit customization.

 #### Offload responsibility to external teams